-You can download our Terms & conditions [PDF: 1mb – new window] or read them below:
+You can download our Terms & Conditions or read them below:

 All Events shall be subject without exclusion to the following Terms and Conditions.